Updated:

 Methods and Plans to Revise a Successful Solution

 Six months after EMR implementation, the committee will evaluate the incidence of medication errors and the quality of communication among healthcare professionals.
 If the rate of technology adoption and proficiency is slow, training schedules will be revised and a more simplified procedure will be adopted to enhance quick EMR adoption and use.
-EMR system experts will meet with the physician and the nurses to discuss possible challenges they faced for the last six months they had been using EMR so that appropriate revision will be initiated.
+EMR system experts will meet with the physician and the nurses to discuss possible challenges they faced for the last six months they have been using EMR so that appropriate revision will be initiated.

 Methods and Plans to Terminate an Unsuccessful Solution